 Q. What courses are required to obtain the chaplain certificate?

 There are four required core courses and several electives.
 The electives are offered for those who want to specialize in a particular area of chaplaincy.
+A special foundation course in Christian doctrine (THE9534 Grounded in Scripture)is required for all lay workers (non-CRM) before other courses are taken.

 Required Core Courses